TimTerwijn/meesterproef-1920/README.md

 ### Make
 As you can see in figure eight I added a speech bubble when someone presses the I button, after the user clicks anywhere it disapears and the I button gets disabled by changing to black.

 I also make some kind of menu as you can see in figure nine tho split the news into four parts.
 I do not know how to split them because I can't find anything in the JSON for now, but it is nice to show something new to the students.

+I started working the rest of this week on code because I had not done it before.
+This means that I do not have that much to show to the students this week during the check phase.

 ![Desktop prototype](docs/img/prototype3-info.PNG "Desktop prototype")
 Figure 8: Showing the information.

 ![Desktop prototype](docs/img/prototype3-nieuws.PNG "Desktop prototype")
 Figure 9: The news page of the third prototype.

+### Check

+I explained the situation to the students that I do not have many things to show, and they understand.
+I showed them the two new features and they liked it.
+Obe told me that he wanted to see all clicks and that it would be smart to have everything done what I want to test by vriday so that the students can test it one more time.

+The students also gave me some feedback, they wanted to see if a button is a link or not and they want Instagram, Facebook and Youtube buttons.

+### Make

+This week it is importand for me to make all the thinks I want to have tested by the students.
+Because it is the last week that I can test my work with them.

 ## Reflection
 ### Week 2